PsiRadish/Instigatr/README.md

 [candlewoodtoby](https://github.com/candlewoodtoby)
 [mustafa206](https://github.com/mustafa206)

-I (PsiRadish) have since modified much of the work by soren, candlewoodtoby, and mustafa206 on my own.
+As of February 2016 I (PsiRadish) have significantly modified on my own much of the work originally by soren, candlewoodtoby, and mustafa206.
 Go to [this branch](https://github.com/PsiRadish/Instigatr/tree/original-team-effort) to see the project before these modifications.

 ##Explanations of technologies used:
   1. CSS